Published in

 3. Background.

-The background of Annunciation (Fra Angelico) shows a large altarpiece with curved shaped carvings with a garden.
-The father showed an iconography with arcaded loggia, the Virgin, and the archangel in the centre of bays, the garden, and wood.
-It is because of the message of humble obedience of Mary, which means the fulfilment of the incarnation, the source of redemption and deliverance from the original sin.
-Hence, the artist’s emphasis on the corridor is due to the theological virtue of charity infused by the grace of the Holy spirit.
+The background of Annunciation (Fra Angelico) shows a large altarpiece with curved carvings and a garden.
+The father showed an iconography with arcaded loggia, the Virgin, and the archangel in the center of bays, the garden, and wood.
+It is because of the message of humble obedience of Mary, which means the fulfillment of the incarnation, the source of redemption and deliverance from the original sin.
+Hence, the artist’s emphasis on the corridor is due to the theological virtue of charity infused by the grace of the Holy Spirit.

 Formal Analysis of the Painting Annunciation by Fra Angelico.